 The conversation we're having today is not about choice, but choices.
 With family planning, we can reduce abortions and save the Federal Government money; without, we only pretend to do either.
 With family planning we can embrace educating and providing health care to women; without, we abandon women when they need care the most.
 With family planning, we can empower the women of America; without, we undermine them.

-We have the choice.
-And we must choose to stand up to these attacks and fight back against the mistruths because the health, well-being, and lives of millions of women and their families are at stake.
+February 16, 2011 choose to stand up to these attacks and fight back against the mistruths because the health, well-being, and lives of millions of women and their families are at stake.

 This amendment is a strike against these wrongheaded cuts to family planning.
-I encourage my colleagues to restore funding to title X family planning programs and vote "yes" on Mrs. Lowey's amendment.
+I encourage my colleagues to restore funding to title X family planning programs and vote "yes" on Mrs. LOWEY's amendment.